neeraj-somani/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/1. Pattern Sliding Window/Notes.md

+# what is Sliding Window pattern:
+The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked listThe Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list

 # Following are some ways you can identify that the given problem might require a sliding window:

 - The problem input is a linear data structure such as a linked list, array, or string